csmarz/Interactive-Tilepaint-Puzzle/README.md

 # Tilepaint Puzzle App Repository

-Tilepaint (Tairupeinto) is a logic pencil-and-paper puzzle that has proven NP-Complete.
-The verification and solver related to the Tilepaint puzzles are in this repository.
-We implemented the solver using Exhausted Search (Brute force) and Prune-and-Search (Backtracking) with the asymptotic time complexity runnning time $O(2^{p} \cdot mn)$, where $m \times n$ is the size of the instance.
+Tilepaint (Tairupeinto) is a logic pencil-and-paper puzzle that has proven NP-Complete created by Nikoli and invented by Toshihari Yamamoto in Japan.
+According to Nikoli manager Jimmy Goto, Tilepaint first appeared in issue 53 of Nikoli's quarterly Puzzle Communication magazine in 1995 and has been published regularly ever since.
 For more information about the puzzle, see [https://www.nikoli.co.jp/en/puzzles/tilepaint/](https://www.nikoli.co.jp/en/puzzles/tilepaint/).
 ## Local Installation

 This app uses Django framework and PySAT library.
 To use this app locally, clone this repository and then run the following command to install the required dependencies using pip: